Published on in Health Tip of the Week

 During the fall and winter, when the sun’s rays aren’t at an angle that will produce vitamin D in the skin, it’s good to give your child a vitamin.
 Most over-the-counter children’s vitamins contain 600 IU of vitamin D, which is the recommended daily allowance set by the U.S. Food and Drug Administration for kids 1 year old and older.

-Children who are obese, who have dark skin, who rarely go outside, or who wear clothing that covers most of their skin may need supplements to ensure they have adequate levels of vitamin D all year round.
-Some medications interfere with vitamin D, so make sure your child’s pediatrician knows of all medicines they take.
+Children who are obese, who have dark skin, who rarely go outside or who wear clothing that covers most of their skin may need supplements to ensure they have adequate levels of vitamin D all year round.
+Some medications, such as anticonvulsants, as well as over-the-counter health aids like St. John’s Wort, can interfere with the way our bodies metabolize vitamin D. Certain conditions, such as celiac disease, can also interfere with absorption of vitamin D. Discuss your child’s medical history and lifestyle with your pediatrician, and make sure to them about any medicine or herbal supplements your child takes.
+Your pediatrician can then determine your child’s daily vitamin D requirement.

 There are risks if kids take in too much vitamin D from supplements and food, including an increased chance of developing kidney stones.
-Parents need to calculate the amount their child gets from fortified milk, other food, and vitamin supplement to make sure the total amount does not exceed:
+Parents need to calculate the amount of vitamin D their child gets from fortified milk, other food, and vitamin supplements to make sure the total amount does not exceed:

 - 1,000 to 1,500 IU a day for infants